 You will need to decide how much you need to budget for your living expenses.
 It is difficult to say what living expenses students will incur as they vary according to each individual and students should investigate their likely living expenses before joining the University.

-As a rough guide, we suggest you budget for living expenses of £7,500 - £7,800 a year if you will be living in Leicester.
+As a rough guide, we suggest you budget a minimum for living expenses of £9,000 - £10,000 a year if you will be living in Leicester.
 This will be more if you are bringing family with you.

 The University's Accommodation Service can provide advice on University accommodation for postgraduates.
 Detailed information on accommodation and how to apply is also sent out to postgraduates with the offer of a place at the University.